Audio Interview with Huw, transcribed by Stephen Davidson and Ariel Cardoso Albuquerque

 It very much depends on context, and I mean, not having improvised as an openly transgender person much, I can recall feeling uncomfortable when someone is endowed as trans for comedic purposes, or to be silly, or not as a real part of the story.

-One of the characters was she inhabited the body of gay man, and in an instance, a woman, and dated an FBI agent who eventually found out that there was this gender-bending going on but the spirit of this person- which is why it feels somewhat different for me- of this man, who became a woman, with Promethea continues to live on, and he’s giving advice to the current incarnation of Promethea.
+One of the people she inhabited was a of gay man, who would become a woman when they were joined, and dated an FBI agent who eventually found out that there was this gender-bending going on but the spirit of this person is man.
+This particular story doesn’t end well, but this version of Promethea continues to live on, and he’s giving advice to the current incarnation of Promethea.

 But I don’t know, what are some of your favourites?
 Because I would like to actually experience some more of this.